-9 Classic Gothic Novels That Will Get You Into The Halloween Spirit
+9 Classic Gothic Novels To Read This Halloween

 The weather is finally crisp, the leaves are changing color, horror flicks are playing in theaters, odd-looking pumpkins are popping up everywhere, and we’re all wondering what to dress up as this year.
 Yup!
 It’s Halloween, and people are going out of their way to be spooked.
 And I, for one, could not be happier.
 Who's with me?

 There are many ghostly stories out there to scare yourself (fine, or others) with, but if you’re a scaredy-cat like me, you’ll avoid them like the plague.
 If horror movies, horror stories, and haunted houses are out of the question, don’t worry, there are other ways of getting into the Halloween spirit.

 It might not seem like it, but Halloween is a great time to reread — or, OK, finally read — some great classics.
 Take my advice and stay in with a hot cup of cocoa and plunge into the eerie, all-encompassing world of a Gothic novel.
 It's the absolute perfect time, because although not horror stories per se, these 9 classic Gothic novels contain enough supernatural elements to get you into the Halloween spirit without getting spooked.
 And if you're easily chilled to the bone like me, that's just enough to get you going.